Bloom Scholars Program

 What is the cost of the summer portion of the Bloom Scholars Program?

-• The summer portion of the program is free to students, which means students will not have to pay for food, housing, tuition, or costs to go to special weekend activities.
+- The summer portion of the program is free to students, which means students will not have to pay for food, housing, tuition, or costs to go to special student activities.
 Students can bring a small amount of spending money if they want to purchase any additional snacks or spirit wear.

 Why is it called the Bloom Scholars Program?

-• The Bloom Scholars Program honors the legacy of the late Prof. Alan Bloom, a much-loved faculty member, campus leader, and recipient of Valpo’s Martin Luther King, Jr. Award.
-Prof. Bloom’s vision of a truly inclusive Valpo took many forms, including chairship of the Diversity Concerns Committee; the creation of the Summer Global Leadership Institute and the Summer Smart Summer Fun camps; and active involvement in Habitat for Humanity and the City of Valparaiso’s Advisory Human Relations Council.
+- The Bloom Scholars Program honors the legacy of the late Prof. Alan Bloom, a much-loved faculty member, campus leader, and recipient of Valpo’s Martin Luther King, Jr. Award.
+Prof. Bloom’s vision of a truly welcoming Valpo took many forms, including the creation of the Summer Global Leadership Institute and the Summer Smart Summer Fun camps; and active involvement in Habitat for Humanity and the City of Valparaiso’s Advisory Human Relations Council.
 Among his many impactful contributions to our campus and surrounding communities Prof. Bloom, envisioned and initiated the process that led to the creation of this program.